Driven to Distraction: the Data Behind Motor Vehicle Collisions

 Now, with new investigative tools for accessing vehicle data from infotainment and telematics systems, investigators are able to put together an even more comprehensive timeline and formulate a probable cause.
 Where an ACM may provide 20 seconds of pre-crash data, these systems can hold days’, or even months’, worth of information.

-This data can be extremely valuable during an investigation, especially when paired with GPS track points, which are like an electronic breadcrumb trail and tell an investigator exactly when and where a specific system was accessed.
+This data can be extremely valuable during a collision investigation, especially when paired with GPS track points, which are like an electronic breadcrumb trail and tell an investigator exactly when and where a specific system was accessed.
 Information such as media access, navigation system access, or mobile phone usage – all geo-located and timestamped – can lead to a better conclusion as to the causal factor in relation to any specific event.
 Digital forensics data essentially turns a vehicle into an eyewitness.

-User data from the infotainment system can identify potential sources of driver distraction, such as looking up an address, texting, or talking on the phone just before the collision (a study by the University of Sussex showed that Bluetooth devices may still be a dangerous distraction, making drivers less aware of hazards on the road).
+User data from the infotainment system can identify potential sources of driver distraction, such as looking up an address, texting, or talking on the phone just before the accident (a study by the University of Sussex showed that Bluetooth devices may still be a dangerous distraction, making drivers less aware of hazards on the road).
 Data from a vehicle’s telematics system can be used to analyze the driver’s behaviour behind the wheel: speed, hard acceleration and braking, and the position of the headlight switch.

 Looking beyond the immediate scene of the incident, the ability to know where the vehicle was prior to the incident can provide further insight and help establish a chain of events.
 Navigation data can link a vehicle to a location at a specific date and time and identify the path of travel.
 GPS tracking points can indicate if the vehicle left a popular night spot or local pub, and system alerts show what time the doors opened and closed, helping to further establish a timeline and giving more context to the event.